 Combine ingredients in a cocktail shaker with ice.
 Shake well and strain into a chilled martini glass.
 Garnish with raspberries.

 Take it a step further and drizzle chocolate syrup on the inside of the glass.
 Note: the chocolate syrup that hardens works well because it doesn't drip down the sides.

-Whether this is your first or fifth Valentine's Day together, it's bound to be your best one yet.
+Whether this is your first or fiftieth Valentine's Day together, it's bound to be your best one yet.
 Cheers!